dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 -   CodeTable - The list of possible values for each parameter.
 For example, GB020 in Grambank is a binary feature and can take 0, 1 and ? whereas EA016 in the Ethnographic Atlas (D-PLACE) can take 1, 2 or 9.
 The options are often exclusive of each other for each language.
 There are examples of languages that are coded for more than one value, usually with extra information on proportions.

 > [!TIP]
-> Good to know: for the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society* - not per language.
+> Good to know: CLDF can be used for data on socities or other units of observation - not just languages.
+For example, in the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society* - not per language.
 There is a column for the Glottocode of the language associated with that society.

 > [!TIP]
 > Good to know: Wordlist modules typically contain information on how the words are linked to items in the [Concepticon resource](https://concepticon.clld.org/).
-This serves to help link the same or similar concepts in different word lists (e.g. "SEA" and "OCEAN").
+This resource serves to help link the same or similar concepts in different word lists (e.g. "SEA" and "OCEAN").
 It is encouraged that new Wordlists modules link to Concepticon, but it is not a necessary requirement for publishing CLDF Wordlist modules.

 ## Columns (a.k.a properties) in tables